chiragsingh1/reverse-proxy-server/README.md

    - Match requests against routing rules
    - Forward requests to upstream servers
    - Process responses and send them back to clients

-Let's examine each part of the implementation in detail.

 #### Master Process Setup
 ```typescript